-Once again, due to the large quantity of tourists that make their way through Florence each year, restaurant prices in the city centre can be exorbitant.
+Once again, due to the droves of tourists that make their way through Florence each year, restaurant prices in the city centre can be exorbitant.
 Expats will find that it's much cheaper to buy local produce and an Italian recipe book and attempt to replicate the dishes themselves.
 It also couldn't hurt to enlist a local friend into giving them a couple of cooking lessons either.

 People in Florence

 + Pro: People are friendly and generous